Thinking about planning a trip to Capitol Reef in March? Spring is one of our favorite times of year to visit.

 There are so many fun Capitol Reef hikes to choose from, with trails for all levels of hiker.

-Some of our favorite hiking trails are: Hickman Bridge, Grand Wash and Capitol Gorge Wash.
+Some of the best day hikes in Capitol Reef National Park are: Hickman Bridge, Grand Wash and Capitol Gorge Wash.

 Remember the park’s elevation is 5500 feet.
 If you’re coming from a lower elevation, or from sea level, trails that are considered “easy” might be more difficult for you.

-You may need hiking traction devices to prevent slipping on the icy trails, sunglasses to protect from the sun’s glare on the snow, emergency locator device and emergency blanket just in case you are delayed by bad weather.
+In March you may still need hiking traction devices to prevent slipping on the icy trails, sunglasses to protect from the sun’s glare on the snow, emergency locator device and emergency blanket just in case you are delayed by bad weather.

 - Day Hike Checklist